Application Architecture by Use Case

 Common Failure Modes

-- Introduce async patterns only when justified
+Clavon guidance: Optimize for change speed first.
+Introduce async patterns only when justified.

 Mobile Application Backends

-Typical Characteristics
+Characteristics

-- Mobile clients are unreliable (networks, latency)
+- -Mobile clients are unreliable (networks, latency)

-- API contracts must be stable
+- -API contracts must be stable

-- Backward compatibility is critical
+- -Backward compatibility is critical

-- Authentication and authorization are central
+- -Auth and authorization are central

 Recommended Architecture